Chia-Network/chia-network.github.io/collections/_posts/2021-05-28-security-is-important-a-guide.en.md

 ##  Beyond the Basics

 ### Cold Wallets
 If your Chia wallet is not accessible electronically, then it becomes incredibly difficult to compromise and steal.
-We urge you to store your XCH in a *cold wallet*, sometimes known as a hardware wallet.
+We urge you to store your XCH in a *cold wallet*, sometimes known as a hardware wallet or paper wallet.

-In board strokes: You will create a wallet through a new 24 word mnemonic key on a secured computer not connected to the internet.
+In broad strokes: You will create a wallet through a new 24 word mnemonic key on a secured computer not connected to the internet.
 Store the key in a safe place, like a safe, and not in a computer.
 You will set your XCH receive address to the wallet address associated with this new mnemonic key.

+Some methods of cold wallet storage include:
+* writing your key on paper and storing it in a vault
+* using a metal wallet, where you press your key into pieces of metal
+* hardware wallets that are basically USB drives that store your key

 Read more here: [Chia Keys Management](https://github.com/Chia-Network/chia-blockchain/wiki/Chia-Keys-Management#2-keys-farming-key--cold-storage-key)

 ### Social Engineering and Spearphishing

+### Remove Remote Access Tools

+### Device Encryption
+Encryption is one of the best tools in your arsenal.
+Encrypting

-## Upcoming Security Enhancements
+##
+* sha257 checksum for installers
+*